 Worst case, just take your GAAP revenue for the month, and call it MRR.
 Then multiply it by twelve and call that ARR.
 That’s fine enough for now.

 2. There’s no such thing as a Gross Burn Rate.
 This sounds minor, but it isn’t.
-“Burn Rate” is another non-GAAP but critical SaaS metric, and it’s exactly how much cash goes out the door.
+Especially these days, when venture capital has almost evaporated.
+“Burn Rate” is another non-GAAP but critical SaaS metric, and it’s exactly how much cash goes out the door each month.
 So it’s always net of revenue, not “gross” before revenue.
 You should report:

 - Total cash received for Month / period